Book a Call

 Complexity

-On the other hand a managed or all in one platform gives you lots of tools and services like hosting, software updates, security and technical support.
+On the other hand, a managed or all-in-one platform gives you lots of tools and services like hosting, software updates, security and technical support.
 It’s less expensive but may not have the functionality your ecommerce business needs.
 Try to find the balance between complexity and functionality.

 Compatibility

 To run smoothly you need to make sure your ecommerce tools are compatible with each other and other tech in your stack.
-You can do this through direct integration or third party services that connect different tools.
+You can do this through direct integration or third-party services that connect different tools.

-Direct integration means your tools are designed to work together seamlessly with built in connections that share data and communicate.
-Third party services are external connectors that make different tools work together even if they don’t have built in integration.
+Direct integration means your tools are designed to work together seamlessly with built-in connections that share data and communicate.
+Third-party services are external connectors that make different tools work together, even if they don’t have built-in integration.

-For example if you use a third party shipping service that doesn’t integrate with your ecommerce platform you can use a connector service like ShipStation or Shippo to bridge the gap and make the two tools talk to each other.
+For example, if you use a third-party shipping service that doesn’t integrate with your ecommerce platform, you can use a connector service like ShipStation or Shippo to bridge the gap and make the two tools talk to each other.

 Customizability